CTCycle/XREPORT-radiological-reports-generator/README.md

 To enable XLA acceleration globally across your system, you need to set an environment variable named `XLA_FLAGS`.
 The value of this variable should be `--xla_gpu_cuda_data_dir=path\to\XLA`, where `path\to\XLA` must be replaced with the actual directory path that leads to the folder containing the nvvm subdirectory.
 It is crucial that this path directs to the location where the file `libdevice.10.bc` resides, as this file is essential for the optimal functioning of XLA.
 This setup ensures that XLA can efficiently interface with the necessary CUDA components for GPU acceleration.

 ## 4. How to use
 The project is organized into subfolders, each dedicated to specific tasks.

+### Resources
+This folder is used to organize data and results for various stages of the project, including data validation, model training, and evaluation.
+Here are the key subfolders:

-**resources:** includes various subfolders for organizing data and results for data validation and model training and evaluation.
-The `resources/dataset/images` folder contains images used to train the XREPORT model, and the file `XREP_dataset.csv` must be provided in the parent folder.
-Here, the images name should be located under the "id" column and the corresponding text should be in the "text" column. `resources/generation/` holds both input images and generated reports from pretrained models.
-The `resources/results/` folder is used to save the results of data validation, while `resources/checkpoints/` contains the pretrained model checkpoints.
+- **dataset:** contains images used to train the XREPORT model (`dataset/images`), as well as the file `XREP_dataset.csv` that should be provided for training purposes.
+Within this .csv file, the images name should be located under the "id" column and the corresponding text should be in the "text" column.

- However, one must provide a source data file named `XREP_dataset.csv` within  `XREP_dataset.csv`
+- **generation:**
+- `input_images:` this is where you place images intended for inference using the pretrained XREPORT model.
+- `reports:` the generated radiological reports from input images are saved within this folder.

+- **results:** used to save the results of data validation processes.
+This helps in keeping track of validation metrics and logs.

+- **checkpoints:** pretrained model checkpoints are stored here, and can be used either for resuming training or performing inference with an already trained model.

+### Inference
+Here you can find the necessary files to run pretrained models in inference mode, and use them to generate radiological reports from input X-ray scans.

+- Run `images_encoding.py` to use the pretrained encoder from a model checkpoint to extract abstract representation of image features in the form of lower-dimension embeddings.

+### Training
+This folder contains the necessary files for conducting model training and evaluation.
+- Run `model_training.py` to initiate the training process for the autoencoder

+### Validation
+Data validation and pretrained model evaluations are performed using the scripts within this folder.
-**training:** contained within this folder are the necessary files for conducting model training and evaluation.
-The training model checkpoints are saved in `resources/checkpoints/`.
-Run `model_training.py` to initiate the training process for the autoencoder, or launch the jupyter notebook `model_evaluation.py` to evaluate the performance of pretrained model checkpoints using different metrics.
+- Launch the jupyter notebook `model_evaluation.ipynb` to evaluate the performance of pretrained model checkpoints using different metrics.

-**Inference:** use `report_generator.py` to load pretrain model checkpoints and run them in inference mode.
-Generate radiological reports from the source X-ray images located within `XREPORT/inference/reports`.
-The reports are saved as .csv file in the same directory.

-**inference:** use `report_generator.py` to load pretrain model checkpoints and run them in inference mode.
-Generate radiological reports from the source X-ray images located within `XREPORT/generation/input_images`.
-The reports are saved as .csv file `resources/generation/reports`
+- Launch the jupyter notebook `data_validation.ipynb` to validate the available data with different metrics.

 ### 4.1 Configurations
 For customization, you can modify the main configuration parameters using `configurations.json` in the root project folder.